jordanbmowry/restaurant-reservation/README.md

   As a restaurant manager
   I want a reservation to have a status of either booked, seated, or finished so that I can see which reservation parties are seated, and finished reservations are hidden from the dashboard

+  Screenshot of all different statuses in DBeaver (SQL client software application).
   ![Status in SQL database](readme-screenshots/status.png)

 - ### US-07 Search for a reservation by phone number